MDalati1/K-NN/README.md

 # K-NN
-The model should predict the target variable of a new observation
+Training the model to predict the target variable of a new observation